TheThirdOne/random-sorting/README.md

 In each recursive call, the location of the last index changes, but the pattern around it stays the same.

-**_Would prefer a better way to not go into this, but it seems like it will be neccessary as this section is really short otherwise:_**
 A more complex attempt at composition could give a more rigorous and meaningful analysis, but that would be a somewhat involved process and may not make it any clearer.
 So for the sake of time, it will be omitted.